-On April 2, 2004, the Company consummated the acquisition of Genisys Consulting, Inc, a privately held company, for approximately \$8.8 million, consisting of approximately \$1.5 million in cash, transaction costs of approximately \$0.5 million, approximately 1.7 million shares of Perficient's common stock valued at \$3.77 per share and stock options valued at approximately \$0.4 million.
-The common stock issued in connection with the merger included 825,459 shares which are restricted based upon the continued employment with Perficient of certain employees of Genisys through April 1, 2007, and another 352,055 shares held in escrow until April 1, 2005.
+On April 2, 2004, the Company consummated the acquisition of Genisys Consulting, Inc, a privately held information technology consulting company, for approximately \$8.8 million, consisting of approximately \$1.5 million in cash, transaction costs of approximately \$0.5 million, approximately 1.7 million shares of Perficient's common stock valued at \$3.77 per share (approximately \$6.4 million worth of Company's common stock) and stock options valued at approximately \$0.4 million.
 The total purchase consideration of \$8.8 million has been allocated to the assets acquired and liabilities assumed, including identifiable intangible assets, based on their respective fair values at the date of acquisition.
-Such allocation resulted in Goodwill of approximately \$7.4 million.
+Such preliminary allocation resulted in goodwill of approximately \$7.4 million.
 Goodwill is assigned at the enterprise level and is not expected to be deductible for tax purposes.
 The purchase price was allocated to intangibles based on an independent appraisal and management's estimate.
-Management expects to finalize the purchase price allocation within twelve months from the acquisition.

-NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued)
+Management expects to finalize the purchase price allocation during the first quarter of 2005 as certain initial purchase accounting estimates are resolved such as the collectibility of acquired accounts receivable.
+The results of the Genisys operations have been included in the Company's consolidated financial statements since April 2, 2004.
+As a result of the acquisition, the Company expects to grow its customer base and revenues, add new IT consulting expertise and increase the number of its billable consultants, gain a presence in a new and strategic geographic market and add new domain expertise and solutions offerings it can offer to customers through its network of offices.

-The preliminary purchase price allocation is as follows:
+The preliminary purchase price allocation is as follows (in millions):

 Intangibles:

-Customer relationships \$ 1.1 million
+Customer relationships \$ 1.1

-Non-compete agreements 0.4 million
+Non-compete agreements 0.4

-Customer backlog 0.2 million
+Customer backlog 0.2

-Goodwill 7.4 million
+Goodwill 7.4

-Less fair value of liabilities acquired in excess of tangible assets acquired (0.3) million
+Tangible Assets and Liabilities

+Accounts receivable 1.2

+Other current assets 0.1

+Property and equipment 0.1

+Accounts payable and accrued expenses (0.4)

+Deferred income tax liability (1.0)

+Income tax payable (0.3)

-Net assets acquired \$ 8.8 million
+Net assets acquired \$ 8.8

+-